-Calais, France, April 7.
-Incomes Fauro's balloon, which left Folkstone, England, at 11 p. m., yesterday, made a successful passage of the channel, landing near Calais at 3 o'clock this morning.
-Th-balloon encountered a severe storm, but was not injured and its athree occupants where in good health and, spirits whon they landed. - Spotted Fever in Michigan.
+Calais, France, April T.-Jacquee Faure's balloon, which loft Folkstone England, at 11 p. m. yesterday, made a successful passage of the channel, bandlas, near Calais at So'clock this morning.
+Th-balloon encountered a severe storm, but was not injured and its three occupants were in good health and, spirits when they landed.
+Spotted Fever in Michigan.

-Lansing, Mich., April 7.-Seey, Schum-way, of the state board of health, has re-ceived a report of an outbrack of "spotted fever," or corebro moninitis in Stuart township, Antrim County.
-There have been eight cases in the township, with seven deaths.
+Lansing, Mich., April 7.-Seey, Schum-way, of the state board of health, has re-ceived a report of an outbreak of "spotted fever," or corebro meninitis in Stuart township, Antrim County, There have been eight cases in the township, with seven deaths.
 Remains Not Identified.

-Remains Not Identified.
-San Francisco, April 7.-The dismem-bered remains of the young man who was brutally murdered on Weinesday night will lie at the morgne, without positive identification.
-Late hast night a young man named Harry Heinze declared that the muthated body was that of Harry Una, an Italian meddler, but his explain has not been verified.
-Chief Dineen has detailed 5e police officers to resist Car-tain of Detectives Burnett in his search for the murderer, and it is expected that some positive clae som will be obtained.
-BOARD OF EQUALIZATION Reorganized With R. C. Lund, Chairman, and J. J. Thomas, Secretary.
-The state board of equalization or ganized yesterday afternoon, with R. 1.
-Lund of St. George chairman and J. J. Thomas, secretary.
-The board in-vites all county assessors in town to meet with the board at 2 p. m. tomor-row and discuss equalization matters, in the Deale board of the field in the Dooly block offices on the fifth aroused the ire of the local press.
-The Viedomosti said: "Always the eternal commission; while it is investigating, the women and hifdren will starve.
+Remains Not identified.
+San Francisco, April 7.-The dismon-bered remains of the young man who was brutally mordered on Wydnesday night atill life at the morgae, without positive identification.
+Late hast night a young man named Harry Heinze declared that the muthated body was that of Harry Una, an Italian peedicr, but his collation has not been verified.
+Chief Dinsen has detailed be police officers to sessit Can-tain of Detectives Burnett in his search for the murderer, and it is expected that some positive clue soon will be obtained. -----BOARD OF EQUALIZATION Reorganized With R. C. Lund, Chairman, and J. J. Thomas, Secretary.
+The state board of equalization or ganized yesterday afternoon, with R C. Lund of St. George chairman and J. J. Thomas, secretary.
+The board invites all county assessors in town to meet with the board at 2 p. m. tomorrow and discuss equalization matters, in the Dooly block offices on the fifth A SECRET MARRIAGE.